Anthony Fauci Says Sports Can Return In Summer Without Fans: “Just Let Them Play”

 The ubiquitous medical expert offered his comments about sports during an interview with Peter Hamby on Snapchat.
 (Check out the full interview above.
 Followup segments of the wide-ranging conversation are slated to appear on the social network on Thursday and Friday.)

 “There’s a way of doing that,” Fauci said of baseball and football being phased back in.
 He didn’t specifically address other sports, like pro basketball and hockey, which are also exploring ways to salvage their seasons.
-Sports has been a prism through which millions of people have experienced the onset of COVID-19, with the suspension of the NBA season in mid-March an indelible moment.
+Sports has been a prism through which millions of people have experienced the onset of COVID-19, with the suspension of the NBA season in mid-March a key milestone.

 Related Story